JaneliaSciComp/ecephys-pipeline/README.md

     ./main.nf -profile lsf --lsf_opts "-P <lsf_project_code>" [arguments]

-Concrete examples for running the pipeline are provided in the `examples` folder
+Concrete examples for running the pipeline are provided in the `examples` folder.
+In practice, becuase there are so many parameters, it is easiest to run from a shell script. examples/process_runs.sh and examples/process_recordings.sh demonstrate calling in LSF environment; examples/process_runs_std is for running in on a standalone workstation.

-On the Janalia's LSF cluster the best way to run the pipeline, would be to run the main.nf either in an interactive job or by simply submitting `main.nf` to the cluster.
+On the Janalia's LSF cluster the best way to run the pipeline, would be to run the main.nf either in an interactive job or by simply submitting `main.nf` to the cluster, as shown in the example scripts.
 The reason for this is that nextflow must run on a submit host in order to be able to submit jobs and sommetimes this may be a long running process.

 To start an interactive job check [Janelia Wiki Page](https://wiki.int.janelia.org/wiki/display/ScientificComputing/Janelia+Compute+Cluster#JaneliaComputeCluster-ExampleInteractivejobcommands).
 Once the job is running the rest of the processing is as if you were running nextflow on any linux server or workstation.
 Keep in mind that if you want to run the pipeline on the node where the interactive node is running you need access to the GPU.